Check out

 2. Click Enter.
 Patron details are displayed.

-Locate the patron using the Patron Look-up function:
+Locate the patron using the Patron look-up function:

 1. In the Scan patron card pane, click Patron look-up.